-Age is just a number, they say (they who?).
+Age is just a number, so they say.
 I have a schizophrenic view of my age.
 I recently turned 65 years old, which probably qualifies me as a geezer.
 It definitely qualifies me for Medicare.

-For my 60th birthday, I bought myself a bikini and started to run half-marathons.
+When I turned 60, I began running half-marathons.
 I love the outdoors.
 I ride my bike, float in my kayak, and like to learn new things.
 I am afraid of the dark, and I have a deathly fear of getting lost.
-One of the things I’ve discovered about myself that I’m not too happy about is many of the anxieties that have bubbled up lately.

-Now that I’ve added “geezer” to my repertoire, I’m not sure how to act.
-But, come to think of it, I’ve been a geezer-in-training all my life, so, what’s the big deal?
+Now that I’ve added “geezer” to my repertoire, I’m not quite sure what to do differently.
+How should I act, I wonder.
+I’ve been a geezer-in-training all my life.
 I’m not a different person just because the calendar changed to another year, am I?

-This blog will chronicle my life as an aging baby boomer in a world that loves youth.
+This blog will chronicle my life as a boomer in a world that loves youth.
 The more I write, the younger I feel.
 Yet, young at heart does not count in this land, where the number of boomers rises every day.
-I write to bare arms, and it doesn’t matter who is looking, or who isn’t.
+10,000 boomers turn 65 each day.
+That’s a lot of us!